Layerpath/layerpath-docs/docs/analytics.md

 ---

-Use LayerPath analytics and lead generation to maximize the impact of your interactive content!
+Use Layerpath analytics and lead generation to maximize the impact of your interactive content!